rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 const num = testfn(() => 1)
 ```

-IMO this language design decision can lead to very confusing escaped bugs and it smells like subtyping.
+IMO this language design decision can lead to very confusing escaped bugs and it smells like subtyping[^subtyping].
 Higher order functions are not uncommon in JavaScript.
 The `nonsense1` example is a piece of code I accidentally wrote in my project.
 This is very concerning since errors like these are likely to remain uncaught and become escaped bugs.
 Careful reader will notice that my `body4` example is a